DecentricCorp/Lightrail-API-Docs/apiary-sources/sections/object-model.md

 ### Walk-Through Example

-Suppose that you want to attach some promotions to some of your existing Gift Cards in order encourage customers to spend them.
+Suppose that you want to attach some promotions to some of your existing Gift Cards in order to encourage customers to spend them.
 Since you want to boost you sales, you want this promotional value to be available only to customers who would spend at least $100.

 This rule can be formulated as the following.
 Note that `cart ` is a custom metadata object defined by you: